Article first published in April 2018, updated June 2019

-Terminus’ willingness to share this knowledge broadly would have made no sense in the days of a traditional funnel that swallows hard-won leads and spits out customers.
-But today’s funnel (or loop) considers the broader context of the buying experience.
-It creates opportunity in the once neglected period following the sale, a time when customers can become repeat customers and brand advocates.
+Terminus’ willingness to share this knowledge broadly would’ve made no sense in the days of a traditional funnel that swallows hard-won leads and spits out customers.
+However, today’s funnel (or loop) considers the broader context of the buying experience.
+It creates opportunity in the once-neglected period following the sale, a time when customers can become repeat customers and brand advocates.

 Most importantly, the new way invites us to stop thinking about pre-purchase and post-purchase stages and instead take a more holistic approach that accounts for the entire customer lifecycle.

 Today, leads can enter the new marketing funnel at any stage.
 They no longer are “acquired” and walked through a series of predictable and linear steps, from awareness to discovery to sale.
 Anyone who’s ever shopped online and gotten a cart abandonment email or has Googled customer reviews from the aisle of a brick-and-mortar shop knows this.